Welcome to the Muslim Traveler’s Guide to the World!

 Our intention is to help Muslim travelers know what’s halal and what’s haram in travel and avoid bad and ugly experiences, including nightlife, alcohol, music, showoff, and other activities that are prohibited in Islam, whether they travel for business, hajj & umrah, or just a vacation with their family.
 It is a very important aspect of our travel, which is not only getting Muslim-friendly facilities, but it is more about being in a good environment, where you feel more blessed, safe, and the people of Imaan & Ethics.

-Traveling in Islam started losing its meaningfulness when Muslim travelers started getting into the trap of luxury. or The fake world of travel that exists in today’s media.
-The problem with such kind of travel is! it can be a source of distraction for one’s faith and bring some of the worst things that are harmful to one’s mind and heart.
+Traveling in Islam started losing its meaningfulness when Muslim travelers started getting into the trap of luxury.
+Or the fake world of travel that exists in today’s media.
+The problem with this kind of travel is!
+It can be a source of distraction for one’s faith and bring some of the worst things that are harmful to one’s mind and heart.

 The Message | The Muslim Traveler